 Visual designers create prototypes/mocks using visual tools like Sketch and then hand them over to developers to code them.

-Optimizing designs for a wide variety of screens; this means that your designs should be highly responsive right from the start.
+Optimizing designs for a wide variety of screens; means that your designs should be highly responsive right from the start.

 Major Components of Webflow